Step 5: Time to fill in the other notes from each chord.

 Step 6: Next chord.
 Now, stick to a very easy rule and you will keep a nice smooth sound going:

-When selecting the next note for each part, try to use as a small move as possible.
+When selecting the next note for each part, try to use the smallest movement possible.
 Stay on the same note if you can.
 Be super lazy!
 The best is to keep the alto and tenor part very «boring»....
 For now!

 In our example the next chord is the Tonic again, in this case a C major chord.
 The melody has a G, and the bass a C. What’s missing?